-(a) cessation of the internationally wrongful act, and assurances and guarantees of non-repetition in accordance with draft article 30; and
+(a) Cessation of the internationally wrongful act, and assurances and guarantees of non-repetition in accordance with article 30; and

-(b) performance of the obligation of reparation in accordance with Part Three, in the interest of the injured State or international organization or of the beneficiaries of the obligation breached.
+(b) Performance of the obligation of reparation in accordance with part three, in the interest of the injured State or international organization or of the beneficiaries of the obligation breached.

-5. The requirements for the invocation of responsibility by an injured State or international organization under draft articles 44, 45, paragraph 2, and 46 apply to an invocation of responsibility by a State or international organization entitled to do so under paragraphs 1 to 4.
+5. The requirements for the invocation of responsibility by an injured State or international organization under articles 44, 45, paragraph 2, and 46 apply to an invocation of responsibility by a State or international organization entitled to do so under paragraphs 1 to 4.

-Article 50 Scope of this Chapter
+Article 50 Scope of chapter I

-This Chapter is without prejudice to the entitlement that a person or entity other than a State or an international organization may have to invoke the international responsibility of an international organization.
+Chapter I is without prejudice to the entitlement that a person or entity other than a State or an international organization may have to invoke the international responsibility of an international organization.